OIG Rules and Regulations

 2-56-065 – Response to recommendations by the inspector general

-Requires departments to respond to IGO disciplinary recommendations within 30 days.
+Requires departments to respond to OIG disciplinary recommendations within 30 days.

 Duty to Cooperate